CommerceDataService/census-wikidata-bot/README.md

 The `mylang` and `family` parameters will also need to be set accordingly.
 Please refer to the documentation for Pywikibot for additional information regarding this (as well as logging in).

-#### Environment Variables
+#### API Key
-You will need to define an environment variable with the name `CENSUS` and a value of your Census API key in order for the bot to use your API key in order to interact with the Census API's.
-In order to obtain a Census API key, refer to the following [here] (http://api.census.gov/data/key_signup.html).
+A sample file ('app_config.ini.sample') has been provided.
+Please add your key to this file and rename it to `app_config.ini`.
+In order to obtain a Census API key, refer to the following [page](http://api.census.gov/data/key_signup.html).

 #### Data Configuration files
 This bot application consists of various data configuration files to support the test and production instances of the bot.
 These files contain a standard JSON format and items can be added to these files to write additional values to Wiki pages following the standard format defined in the `census_bot_data.schema.json` file.